natasha-dudek/biology-AI-reading-group/index.md

 The speaker will prepare a short (10-15 minute) presentation of the paper.

 Following the presentation there will be two phases of discussion:
-1. We will split up into Zoom breakout rooms for small discussions for ~15-20 minutes.
+1. We will split up into breakout rooms for small discussions for ~15-20 minutes.
 2. We will regroup for concluding discussion and remarks.

 ### Staying up to date